Generic name: BUPRENORPHINE HYDROCHLORIDE 75ug

 Instruct patients not to use BELBUCA if the pouch seal is broken or the buccal film is cut, damaged, or changed in any way and to avoid applying BELBUCA to areas of the mouth with any open sores or lesions.

-Use of BELBUCA as the Initial Opioid Analgesic (Opioid Naïve Patients)
+Use of BELBUCA as the Initial Opioid Analgesic (opioid naïve patients) or in Patients who are not Opioid Tolerant (opioid-non-tolerant patients)

-Initiate treatment in opioid naïve patients with a 75 mcg film once daily or, if tolerated, every 12 hours (see Table 1) for at least 4 days, then increase dose to 150 mcg every 12 hours.
+Initiate treatment in opioid-naïve and opioid-non-tolerant patients with a 75 mcg film once daily or, if tolerated, every 12 hours (see Table 1) for at least 4 days, then increase dose to 150 mcg every 12 hours.
 Individual titration to a dose that provides adequate analgesia and minimizes adverse reactions should proceed in increments of 150 mcg every 12 hours, no more frequently than every 4 days.
-Doses up to 450 mcg every 12 hours were studied in opioid naïve patients in the clinical trials [see Clinical Studies ( 14)] .
+Doses up to 450 mcg every 12 hours were studied in opioid naïve patients in the clinical trials [see Clinical Studies (14)].

 Conversion from Other Opioids to BELBUCA